G-o-K-U/whatsapp-voice-cab-booking/README.md

 A voice-first WhatsApp assistant that helps elders book cabs easily by speaking naturally and selecting locations

 This project was inspired by a real problem: my mother finds modern cab apps confusing, especially typing addresses and choosing locations on maps.
-This assistant removes those steps by letting users send a voice note on WhatsApp and then confirming the pickup location visually.
+This assistant removes those steps by letting users send a voice note on WhatsApp and then confirming the  location visually.

 # ✨ What this does